shakes76/PatternFlow/recognition/Raghav-Dhanuka/Readme.md

 Here, the implementation of Improved U-Net is developed by referring the article published by F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein [1]

 - **The Contraction Path:** This is composed of 4 blocks, with each block consist the following architecture:
-	- Context Module is implemented in each of the 4 blocks, which consist of two convolutional layers of `(3x3)` kernel size and in between which there is also a dropout layer of 0.3 to avoid overfitting of the model.
+	- Context Module which is the pre-activation residual block is implemented in each of the 4 blocks, which consist of two convolutional layers of `(3x3)` kernel size and in between which there is also a dropout layer of 0.3 to avoid overfitting of the model.
 	- Between two Context Module, a convolutional layer of `(3x3)` is added with a stride of 2 to reduce the resolution of the feature maps and will allow for more features while descending the aggregation pathway.

 - **The Expanding path:** This is composed of 4 blocks, with each block consist the following architecture: